 Have you ever used MoviePass when going to the movies?
 How about Sinemia?
-I’ve been drawn to the current topic, not because I’m much of a movie buff but because the two movie subscription services have been in the news lately, mostly due to their business models and concerns about whether they are sustainable.
+I’ve been drawn to the current topic because the two movie subscription services have been in the news lately, mostly due to their business models and concerns about whether they are sustainable.

-MoviePass, for instance, has faced a mountain of speculation as to whether it will still be standing at the end of 2018 due to the rate at which it is burning through cash.
-In May, its parent company Helios and Matheson Analytics Inc. reported that it only had cash flow of $15.5 million, which triggered a sharp decline in its share prices.
-At the same time, the service was burning through upward of $21 million per month and reportedly lost $150 million for 2017.
+MoviePass, for instance, has managed to overcome mountainous financial challenges to stay in business.
+In fact, the company was under the microscope for much of 2018, with many wondering if it would still be standing at the end of the year due to the rate at which it was burning through cash.
+For example, in May 2018, its parent company Helios and Matheson Analytics Inc. reported that it only had cash flow of $15.5 million, which triggered a sharp decline in share prices for MoviePass.
+At the same time, the service was spending upwards of $21 million per month, all following a reported loss of $150 million in 2017.

-So, why are they still attracting investors willing to fork out millions?
-Is it that they are extremely good at communicating their vision in an attractive way?
+In light of the challenges faced by both Sinemia and MoviePass in the recent past, why have they still been able to attract investors?
+Is it that they are/were extremely good at communicating their vision in an attractive way?
 I did a bit of digging to see if I could answer this question for myself, as well as for those of you who might be wondering the same thing.
 First, let’s look a bit closer at the two services and how they operate.

 The more popular of the two, MoviePass has been around since 2011.
 Initially, they were just a service offering discounted movie tickets.
 In the summer of 2017, however, its popularity erupted fantastically, after they came out with an unlimited plan that moved from $45 to just $9.95 per month.
 That move has since seen the service’s user base go from just 12,000 to over 3 million, which is an impressive feat.
 The main draw of its unlimited plan is that it allows subscribers to see one movie per day for an entire month.
 Its other plan for $7.95 offers three movies per month.